0

 The Zoo is home to North America's largest indoor rainforest, the world's largest indoor desert, the world's largest indoor swamp, the largest aquarium within a zoo, and is recognized nationally for it's animal care, exhibit design, and conservation work.

-Omaha's Henry Doorly Zoo and Aquarium has been providing distance learning for nearly 20 years and prides itself on creating dynamic and educational programs for all ages.
+Omaha's Henry Doorly Zoo and Aquarium has been providing distance learning for 20 years and prides itself on creating dynamic and educational programs for all ages.

 Contact: